dave-thompson/qmk-modules/switcher/README.md

 ```
 Be mindful of memory usage, especially if you have an older keyboard.
 Before 2024, even expensive keyboards often came with AVR chips and only 2.5KB of RAM!

+### Strange Behaviour after App Manager Exits

+This is probably because Switcher is still holding Cmd/Alt.
+Switcher releases Cmd/Alt when you select an app (or window) **with your keyboard**.
+But if you select the app using your **mouse** instead, Switcher will not know and will keep Cmd/Alt held down.

+If you use Switcher to open the app manager, never use your mouse to close it.

 ### MacOS Won't Switch to Fullscreen Apps

 Unfortunately neither the MacOS app manager nor Exposé support fullscreen apps.
-If switching to fullscreen apps is essential to you, you probably need a third-party app manager.
+If switching to fullscreen apps is essential to you, you probably need a third-party app manager (or take the Apple approach and use Ctrl-⮕ to swap 'spaces' instead).

+### Exposé Macros are Temperamental

+If your Exposé macros sometimes work and sometimes don't, even with long boot durations, then Exposé itself may be the cause.
+Exposé behaves differently based on your screen and window setup at the time.
+Try entering your macro keycodes to Exposé manually and see if they work that way.
+If not, then adjust your macro as required.

 ## Full Examples

 ### 1. Switcher Key on Navigation Layer

 Anatoly uses Windows.
 His Switcher key is on a navigation layer accessed via a momentary layer switch.
 Since his arrow keys are on the same layer, he'll use those to navigate to the desired window.
 As soon as he releases the layer key, the highlighted window will open automatically.

 **Usage:** Hold Navigation layer key -> Press Switcher key -> Use arrows to navigate -> Release layer key to open